1jour1vin

 Nose

-Extremely refined and aromatic, with scents of blackcurrant and blond tobacco, enhanced by pleasantly herbaceous notes—very inviting
+Extremely refined and aromatic, with scents of blackcurrant, blackcurrant, and blond tobacco, enhanced by pleasantly herbaceous notes—very inviting

 Palate

-Beautiful structure, refined tannins, rich aromas, blackberry, red currant, juicy blackcurrant, deliciously nuanced, a mouth-watering finish with complex notes of cinnamon and black cherry, magnificent lingering aroma
+Beautiful structure, refined tannins, rich aromas of blackberry, red currant, and juicy blackcurrant; delightfully nuanced, with a mouth-watering finish featuring complex notes of cinnamon and black cherry, and a magnificent lingering aroma.

 Serve